hamdoudhakem/Job-Fusion/README.md

 # JobFusion

 JobFusion is a React Native application that helps users find new job opportunities.
-It utilizes the JSearch API from RapidAPI to aggregate job listings from popular job-seeking sites like LinkedIn, Glassdoor, and others.
+It utilizes the JSearch API from RapidAPI to aggregate job listings from popular job-seeking sites like LinkedIn, Glassdoor, and others, while leveraging Relay and GraphQL to handle user authentification.

 ## Features

 - **Job Aggregation**: Fetches job listings from multiple popular job-seeking sites.
 - **Search Functionality**: Allows users to search for specific job listings.
 - **Easy Application**: Redirects users to the respective job listing site to apply.
+- **User Authentifciation**: Authentificating users using Relay and GraphQL along the Hasura Platform.
 - **User-Friendly Interface**: Simple and intuitive design for a seamless job-seeking experience.

 ## Screenshots